AltaPay/plugin-salesforce/wiki.md

     Error messages are returned from the AltaPay controller, but the merchant must implement custom functionality to show these messages.
     See **Requirements** for more details.
 14. From the SFCC Business Manager, navigate to: **Merchant Tools → Ordering → Orders.**
-    Locate and select the order and verify that the order has been handled correctly – **Order Status” = failed.**
+    Locate and select the order and verify that the order has been handled correctly – **Order Status = failed.**
     Take a note of the order number.
 15. Log in to [https://testgateway.altapaysecure.com](https://testgateway.altapaysecure.com) and locate the order by the order number via the search box in the top right corner.
     Ensure that the status of the order is **preauth_failed.**